juergenpabel/HAL9000-installer/README_en.md

 `cd HAL9000-installer`
 `./start.sh`

+**Notice**: When installing on a freshly imaged Raspberry, it's better to run `sudo apt update ; sudo apt dist-upgrade -y` first (and reboot thereafter), as most of the time there's an update for `wpasupplicant` and that causes the WIFI connection to reset...and sometimes (at least with my home WIFI setup) to not re-connect immediately.
+It's just a little nuisance but might just be unexpected when it occurs while the installer is running (making it appear as if it hung) - and that's because the installer runs those package upgrade commands.

 The installer should work on any (recent) Debian-based Linux system.
 During the installation process it installs some system packages (podman, ...), creates a local non-privileged user (and group) 'hal9000' for executing the HAL9000 application in containers, configures various system settings for a uniform